oasci/pitt-biosc1540-2024s/biosc1540/lectures/18/index.md

 3.  🧮 Outline the drug development process following drug discovery, including the stages and their purposes.
 4.  🧮 Recognize the two main categories of CADD and briefly explain the fundamental techniques.
 5.  🧮 Identify recent advancements and modern aspects of CADD within the past year.
-6.  🧮 Discuss the regulatory aspects of computer-aided drug discovery and development.

 ## Readings